Screening of "The Age of Consequences" and Panel Debate

 Through the lens of national security and global stability, The Age of Consequences looks at the impacts of climate change on increased resource scarcity and migration.
 Directed by Jared P. Scott, this documentary is presented by the Delegation of the European Union to Australia, together with the University of South Australia's Hawke EU Centre for Mobilities, Migrations and Cultural Transformations and the EU Centre for Global Affairs at the University of Adelaide.

-The film screening will be opened by H.E.
+The film screening was opened by H.E.
 Tom Nørring, Ambassador of Denmark to Australia and the Hon Ian Hunter MLC, Minister for Climate Change, Sustainability, Environment & Conservation, Water and the River Murray.

-The evening will be chaired and moderated by Professor Anthony Elliott, Executive Director of the Hawke EU Centre for Mobilities, Migrations and Cultural Transformations.
+The evening was chaired and moderated by Professor Anthony Elliott, Executive Director of the Hawke EU Centre for Mobilities, Migrations and Cultural Transformations.